 - Touching yourself through your clothing where a child could see

-- Showing a child any kind of pornography
+- Showing pornography to a child

 - A hug or touch that does not involve the genitalia but comes across as being sexually motivated